STARGATELIGHT/STARGATELIGHT/README.md

 ## Hi there 👋
 Welcome to My GitHub Profile!

-Hi, I'm Edwin, a DevOps Engineer and AWS Certified Solutions Architect – Associate with a strong background in cloud computing, automation, and infrastructure migration.
+ I'm Edwin, a DevOps Engineer and AWS Certified Solutions Architect – Associate with a strong background in cloud computing, automation, and infrastructure migration.
 I have successfully migrated on-premises legacy systems to the cloud, optimizing performance, scalability, and cost-efficiency while ensuring business continuity.

 I specialize in building and managing cloud infrastructure, implementing CI/CD pipelines, and deploying secure and scalable architectures using AWS and modern DevOps tools.